Hindon Airport: Civil aviation enclave

 The Indian Air Force permitted the Civil Aviation ministry to use the air base for civil operations in August 2017.

-The Uttar Pradesh government gave its approval for the project in March 2018.

 AAI began construction of the terminal in August 2018.
 Prime Minister Narendra Modi inaugurated the passenger terminal built at a cost of ₹ 40 crores on 8 March 2019 just before model code of conduct.

 The operations from Hindon were expected to begin from 15 March.
 However, discussions on slot timings with the Indian Air Force regarding slots took longer than expected and the date for commencement of flight operations was pushed back to the first half of October 2019.

 The first commercial flight from the Hindon took off on 11 October 2019.
 A Beechcraft King Air, operated by Heritage Aviation under the UDAN scheme, took off for Pithoragarh Airport with nine passengers on board.

 In May 2019, it was reported that the state government and AAI were considering making the airport permanent.